How is the curriculum organised at Kestrel Mead?

 Each topic will begin with a small pre-learning task to assess the children’s prior knowledge about the big question they will be answering.
 This allows us to tailor the lessons to the needs of the children.
 At the end of each topic, children will answer the big question in a variety of ways throughout the year.
 These include: a debate; a campaign, practical activities, verbal performances and also written outcomes.

-You can find the knowledge organiser that your child will be using for their current topic below:
+You can find the knowledge organizer that your child will be using for their current topic below:

 Awe, Wonder and Reciprocity